Skip to Main content

 How can we make storytelling as inclusive as possible?

 • build your own understanding: take time to learn about the cultural backgrounds of the people telling their stories.
 Understanding their history, traditions, and values can help you approach their stories with respect and insight.
+Learning about people's preferred communication methods is also important.

-• ask permission: always obtain the necessary agreements before gathering and sharing stories.
+• ask permission: obtain the necessary agreements before gathering and sharing stories.
 Make sure everyone involved in these decisions understands how the stories will be used and feels comfortable with the process.

-• listen actively: pay close attention to what people are saying and listen without judgment or interruption.
+• listen actively: pay close attention to what people are saying and listen without judgment or interruption